The Marked · Chapter 13

 The principality's argument said: the kitchen was real and the kitchen was lost and the Mark is the same kind of thing — a warmth that will be withdrawn.

 The Mark said nothing.
 It burned.
 It did not answer the argument.
 It did not present a counter-case.
 It was not, as far as Ren could tell, trying to convince him of anything.
-It was simply warm, in the specific, non-negotiable way that a current is warm: not as persuasion but as physics.
+It was simply warm, the way a current is warm: not as persuasion but as physics.

 He sat for an hour.
 The feeders fed.
 The apartment was cold and full.